NNgen/NNgen.github.io/tutorial-ultra96v2-pynq/index.md

         outputfile=None):
 ```

 Generate a DNN hardware by executing script.
+After executing the script, an IP-core package "vgg11_v1_0" is generated, which is ready to be integrated into a block design on Vivado.

+The pretrained weights of VGG-11 is quantized into integer values (8-bit values in this case).

 ```
 python3 torchvision_onnx_vgg11.py